 With the large number of American families in the area, the need for more English-speaking classrooms rose.
 In 1968, AWCD members were instrumental in helping to establish the American International School (now ISD).
 The club enthusiastically supported the new school and organized a fundraising ball that raised over 90,000 DM for the school’s building fund!

-In the following decade, the club introduced its first baby and children’s playgroups, as well as the Working Woman’s Network, which is today’s Evening Section.
+In the following decade, the club introduced its first baby and children’s playgroups, as well as the Working Woman’s Network, which was later renamed Evening Section.
 The first paid advertisement in the newsletter was printed in 1981.
 By the mid 80’s, the newsletter had increased in size, added its distinctive logo and been renamed the Radschläger.

 In addition to the newsletter, the AWCD has published a cookbook, Discovering Düsseldorf (8 Editions), and the Daytripping book (reprinted in 2013).

 Halloween has always been recognized by the AWCD.
-First with local trick-or-treating, the Halloween party held at ISD, trunk-or-treating, and then the adult Halloween party.
+First with local trick-or-treating, the Halloween party held at ISD, trunk-or-treating, the adult Halloween party, and then the Halloween party held at ISR.
 Many of these traditions have been discontinued.

 The AWCD has been a member of FAWCO (Federation of American Women’s Clubs Overseas) since 1971.
 The club has hosted FAWCO Conferences (1976 and 1985) and Regional Meetings (2004 and 2015).

 The club celebrated its 50th anniversary in 2009 and its 55th anniversary in 2014.

 A main focus of the AWCD was, and remains to be, its dedication to supporting local charities, particularly those which support women and children.
 Fundraisers have ranged from dragon boat races to charity balls.
 The list of charities the club has supported is long and will continue to grow in the future.